Immersive Learning Experience

 Summer Scriptwriting Base

-Summer Scriptwriting Base will open for applications on February 15th, 2023.
+Summer Scriptwriting Base 2023 will take place in the village of Dolen on July 21 – 30th, 2023.
+We will unveil the programme and open it for applications on February 15th, 2023.
 Here below you can find information about the previous editions of this exciting creative experience.

 July 22-30th, 2022